Chess Psychology: Why We Play Badly When Winning

 This image encapsulates the internal battle athletes face when leading, visually representing the impact of pressure and distractions on performance.

-Loss aversion (Kahneman and Tversky, prospect theory, 1979) doubles the weight of what you already own.
-People tend to weigh potential losses roughly twice as much as equivalent gains.
-In chess, the half-point you are "protecting" feels more precious than the full point you chased at equality.
+Loss aversion, formalized in Kahneman and Tversky's prospect theory, suggests that individuals weigh potential losses roughly twice as much as equivalent gains.
+In chess, the half-point you're "protecting" can feel more valuable than the full point you pursued when the position was balanced.
 That skew pushes you to avoid risk even when the best path still requires active play.

 Status quo bias reinforces this.
 Once you hold an advantage, the current position feels like the default, and any move that changes it feels dangerous, even when activity is exactly what the position demands.
 Awareness of collapses can become its own trap.
 Negative goal framing, "do not mess up", tends to produce worse performance than positive framing, "find the best move".
 Early success also inflates confidence.
 Daniel Kahneman calls this the illusion of skill, where recent wins make you underrate remaining difficulty.